attack-monkey/Lean-Functional-Typescript/README.md

 Type Lifting and other fp libraries
 ===================================

-Type Lifting essentiallu uses object-oriented programming to provide Lifted Types.
+Type Lifting essentially uses object-oriented programming to provide Lifted Types.
 It opens up a world of libraries such as:
 - Immutable.js for Immutable Data Structures
 - Rxjs for Asynchronous Functional Programming (Reactive Programming)
 - Fp.ts for a more Haskell-like fp experience.